 To create distinctiveness the neighbourhoods will evolve as different character areas in response to variations in context, local character, visual sensitivity and heritage assets.

-Further information regarding the individual Character Areas are available using the links below:
+Further information regarding the proposed individual Character Areas are available in the Design Code document submitted with the planning application and extract of which is available here.

 Canford Park is situated in a sustainable and accessible location close to local and key services in Bearwood, in north Poole.

 The proposals will prioritise walking, cycling and public transport, by creating a network of routes through the development to existing and proposed key services.
 This includes providing a pedestrian crossing point along Magna Road and access to the approved SANG link to the west of the development.

 The development will improve and sustain public transport services through increasing the number of bus passengers and transforming Magna Road into a ‘Bus Showcase Corridor’.